Leadership is a two-way street, loyalty up and loyalty down. Respect for one’s superiors; care for one’s crew. – Rear Admiral Grace Hopper

 A final concerns culture.
 The notion of organizational culture is often misunderstood and undervalued by managers and leaders.
 This becomes particularly evident during periods of change.
 Teams can easily fall victim to the culture trap and an inability to think beyond the norms and values that the team has set.

 It is also interesting to note that national culture will always override organizational culture despite the best efforts of some managers to ignore this important fact.
-The role of leadership is not for the feint-hearted and requires ongoing learning and leadership development to stay in the game!
+The role of leadership is not for the faint-hearted and requires ongoing learning and leadership development to stay in the game!

 If you found this helpful